Spread the love

 The coastal towns of Cornwall are home to an array of stunning gardens and parks, offering visitors the opportunity to explore the area’s unique flora and fauna.
 From the vibrant flower gardens of Trebah and Glendurgan, to the ancient woodlands of Trelissick, the gardens and parks of Cornwall’s coastal towns are a fantastic place to explore.

-See also Exploring Coastal Towns Kerry: A Guide For Tourists
+See also Exploring the Beauty of Coastal Towns in Georgia

 The gardens and parks of Cornwall’s coastal towns are also home to a variety of wildlife, from the common fox and badger, to the rare and endangered greater horseshoe bat.
 Exploring the gardens and parks is a great way to discover some of Cornwall’s unique wildlife, while admiring the stunning views of the coastline.